Chartability/POUR-CAF/README.md

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/keyboard-no-exception.html](https://www.w3.org/WAI/WCAG21/Understanding/keyboard-no-exception.html)

 <details><summary><i>Notes (select to expand)</i></summary><p>The keyboard interface (not literal keyboards but the technology they use to interface with software) is the single, most important thing to build and ensure when creating interactive content.
+Screen reader operability should always be tested alongside keyboard-only testing.
+In addition, we also should consider touch interaction.
 But how do we think about touch interfaces?
-These technically use a join "pointer" interface with the mouse in most technology.
-This is an unsolved problem.</p></details>
+Touch input often follows what is called the "pointer" interface, coupling mouse and touch interactions together.
+But touch has a much larger hit area, causing significant accessibility issues on mobile devices.
+This is largely an unsolved problem.</p></details>

 <br>